Maryland–Rutgers football rivalry: 2017 Yankee Stadium Game

-Trophy attempts
+Rivalry trophy discussions

 In July 2016, Rutgers Athletic Director Patrick E. Hobbs and then-head coach Chris Ash publicly acknowledged having "initial conversations with Maryland" about creating a rivalry trophy.
 Maryland's response was notably tepid, with head coach DJ Durkin offering what media described as "a bit of a non-answer" at that year's Big Ten Media Days, saying such matters were "more for fans, people around the game."

 The trophy discussions generated various suggestions from fans and media, including "The Market Capturer Cup" (referencing both schools' media market-driven addition to the Big Ten), "The Old Oaken Metro Area" (noting neither school's location in their claimed New York and Washington media markets), and "The Iron Traincar Full of Bros Arguing About Moe's and Chipotle" In a November 2014 NJ.com reader poll about potential trophy concepts, the most popular response was "Wait.
 When did Maryland-Rutgers become a rivalry?" receiving 24.74% of votes, while the top-earning concrete trophy was "Delaware!"

 Delaware as a trophy

-Initial fan trophy discussions centered on Delaware as a rivalry prize, given the state's location as a narrow buffer between Maryland and New Jersey.
-While the proposal would be constitutionally impossible given Delaware's status as a sovereign state within the federal system, the suggestion carried surprising historical weight due to both states' historical claims to Delaware's territory dating back to the Penn–Calvert boundary dispute.
+Initial fan trophy discussions centered on Delaware as a rivalry prize, given the state's position as a narrow buffer between Maryland and New Jersey, and on both states' colonial-era claims to its territory.
+(Note: Maryland's 1632 charter granted Cecil Calvert territory running north to "that Part of the Bay of Delaware on the North, which lieth under the Fortieth Degree of North Latitude," while describing the grant as covering "a Country hitherto uncultivated."
+Both clauses figured in the Penn–Calvert boundary dispute, which the Mason–Dixon line survey ultimately settled against Maryland.
+New Jersey's interest is narrower but more durable: Charles II's 1681 grant to William Penn excepted a twelve-mile circle around New Castle, then held by the Duke of York, who conveyed it to Penn the following year.
+Within that arc—and only within it—Delaware's territory runs to the low-water mark on the New Jersey shore rather than to the middle of the river.
+New Jersey has contested the resulting riparian jurisdiction repeatedly, most recently in New Jersey v.
+Delaware (2008), in which the Supreme Court ruled 6–2 for Delaware; Justices Scalia and Alito, both New Jersey natives, dissented.)